 Chickens can eat a wide range of foods besides their usual diet of seeds and pellets, and many people ask us if it’s alright for them to eat avocado.
-The answer is that your chickens can eat avocado and many of them enjoy it.
+The answer is yes, your chickens can eat avocado and many of them enjoy it.
 However, some parts of the avocado plant can be toxic to them.

 Keep reading while we look at the health benefits and dangers of avocado.
 We’ll also discuss how often and how much to feed your chicken to keep them healthy and happy.